• Menu

 Can I Get Long-Term Care at Home?

-July 27, 2017 by Jeffrey A. Nirenstein, Estate Planning Attorney
+July 27, 2017 // by Barry D. Horowitz, Estate Planning Attorney

 Glastonbury long term care attorneys can help you to make plans to get the care that you need in a way that makes sense for you and your loved ones.
 Many people who get older or who develop an illness or who suffer an injury will eventually require long term care.
 This type of care can be provided by a skilled care professional if you need assistance with care tasks that require medical expertise.
-If you simply need help with activities of daily living, like using the bathroom or showering, home health aides can provide you with long-term care services.
-Glastonbury Long Term Care Attorneys
+If you simply need help with activities of daily living, like using the bathroom or showering, home health aides can provide you with long-term care services.Ā Glastonbury Long Term Care Attorneys

 If you are in need of care, you should explore the different options for receiving the assistance and support that you require due to ill health.
 While many people will go into a nursing home because they can receive comprehensive round-the-clock help from aides in a nursing home, there are also a substantial number of people who do not want to move into any type of institutional environment like a nursing home or an assisted living facility.